substratusai/kubeai/docs/how-to/configure-resource-profiles.md

 # Next

-See the guide on [how to manage models](./manage-models.md) which includes how to configure the resource profile to use for a given model.
+See the guide on [how to install models](./install-models.md) which includes how to configure the resource profile to use for a given model.